Which psychotherapy is best?

 OPTIMA - the psychotherapy study

-That psychotherapy helps patients is beyond doubt by now.
-Yet, how psychotherapy works and what kind of psychotherapy suits what patients is still a matter of debate.
+By now, it is clear beyond doubt that psychotherapy helps patients.
+Yet, how psychotherapy works and what kind of psychotherapy suits which patient is still a matter of debate.

-At the Max-Planck-Institute of Psychiatry we tried to delineate the mechanisms of action of different psychotherapies.
-We collected various measures of clinical-psychological, imaging, and biological information that help us to individually direct patients towards the treatment they require.
+At the Max-Planck-Institute of Psychiatry, we tried to delineate the mechanisms of action of different psychotherapies.
+We collected various measures of clinical-psychological, imaging, and biological information that helped us to individually direct patients towards the treatment they require.

 In addition to psychotherapeutic treatment, patients received a comprehensive, multidisciplinary diagnostic investigation.